Using only one ascender?

 Progression along a fixed rope

-The user is on his feet, using one or more ascenders for self-belay and as an aid to progression.
+The user is on their feet, using one or more ascenders for self-belay and as an aid to progression.

-The user has his hands free to slide the ascenders along the safety rope, while always keeping it taut.
+The user has their hands free to slide the ascenders along the safety rope, while always keeping it taut.

 If there is a low probability of a fall, using one ascender is possible; the rope must always stay taut between the ascender and the anchor.

-The user is focused on climbing, belayed by ascenders that follow his progression.
-The user does not have his hands free to manage ascender position and rope tension.
+The user is focused on climbing, belayed by ascenders that follow their progression.
+The user does not have their hands free to manage ascender position and rope tension.

 A fall is likely in this technical climbing situation, so it is recommended to use two ascenders attached to the harness.